-This career studies certificate will prepare students to work as front office staff in doctors' offices.
-Admission requirements include placement to MTE 3 or completion of appropriated developmental math courses and placement to ENG 111 or completion of appropriate developmental English courses.
-Upon completion of program students are eligible to take the National Center Competency Test (NCCT) for Medical Administrative Office Specialist for certification.
+This certificate is designed to prepare graduates to work as front office staff in doctors' offices.
+Upon completion of the program, students are eligible to take the National Center for Competency Test (NCCT) for Medical Administrative Office Specialist for certification.